Today, we will learn how to implement Floating Action Button (FAB) APIs in Jetpack Compose.

 Output:

-This is about the floating action button APIs in Jetpack Compose.
+This is all about the floating action button APIs in Jetpack Compose.
+I hope you have learned something new.
 If you have any doubts, comment below.

 References: